genome-spy/genome-spy/docs/grammar/transform/flatten-sequence.md

 # Flatten Sequence

-Flattens strings such as FASTA sequences into rows with position and character fields.
+The `flattenSequence` transform flattens strings such as FASTA sequences into data objecsts with position and character fields.

 ## Parameters